 Play for more break, not less

 Have you ever heard the saying, it’s always better to miss it on the pro side of the hole?
 How about, never up, never in?
 In case you haven't heard these sayings, what they mean is quite simple.
 Better players know that, no matter how well you judge the speed and break of a putt, if you consistently miss on the low side of the hole, you're never giving yourself a real chance.
-Since golf balls don't roll upwards naturally, unless you hit the putt from below the hole up the hill, the ball has no chance to go in.
+As golf balls don't roll upwards naturally, unless you hit the putt from below the hole up the hill, the ball has no chance to go in.

 Finish the shot